 Although only US media and journalists are eligible for a Pulitzer, the American-based ICIJ's distinction reflected this unprecedented international effort.
 "These days, a lot of us in journalism feel like we're part of this embattled and shrinking tribe," said ICIJ Senior Editor Michael Hudson.
 "We've endured, we've seen layoffs, we've seen newspapers going under, and then President Trump comes into office saying we're the enemy of the people.
 But we're not dead yet.
 And the Panama Papers shows that to people all over the world."

-This year's Pulitzer Prizes are announced in New York on April 16.
+This year's Pulitzer Prizes, awarded across 22 categories in journalism and the arts, are announced in New York on May 9.